davechri/sshfs-offline/README.md

 =======

 Files are cached locally using the SSH protocol to connect to the remote host.
-The cache can be accesed even when the network is down.
+The cache can be accessed even when the network is down.

 Features: